 RfPB does fund full RCTs, although it is recognised that our current limit of £500,000 will preclude many multi-centre studies.
 RfPB has occasionally fast tracked preparatory studies to consideration for a full RCT within the programme and we work closely with other NIHR programmes that fund larger studies.
 RfPB feasibility studies have led to RCT funding from HTA, PGfAR, RfPB, EME, PHR, HS&DR, and NIHR Academy Fellowships and also from charity and other funders.
 Each funding programme has a specific remit.
 Advice about programme remits are available on their websites.
-Applying for funding is, or course, a highly competitive process and while our programme managers (and colleagues in the Research Design Service) will help guide applicant teams there are no guarantees of future funding, even for those preparatory studies that appear promising.
+Applying for funding is, or course, a highly competitive process and while our programme managers (and colleagues in the Research Support Service) will help guide applicant teams there are no guarantees of future funding, even for those preparatory studies that appear promising.

 For HTA studies that undertake national evaluations of the effectiveness and cost-effectiveness of interventions, NIHR has published guidance on whether an intervention ready for HTA researcher-led evaluation.
 Generally, an intervention is ready for HTA evaluation if:

 - There is a reasonable chance that it will be effective